JaimeHyland/family_shopping_list_v1/README.md

 - SECRET_KEY: this key is required in order to protect a number of security-critical Django processes, including, but not limited to the generation of CSRF tokens
 - DISABLE_COLLECTSTATIC: initially set to 1, later changed to 0

+Three of these configuration variables have an equivalent in the env.py file in my development environment:
+- DATABASE_URL
+- DEBUG
+- SECRET_KEY

-All of these configuration variables have an equivalent in the env.py file in my development environment.
-All values in the env file are identical to those shown above, with the exception of the DEBUG variable, which is set to 'True' in env.py, so that I can see a detailed description of errors in my code while working.
-The file is excluded from Git version management, and therefore does not get written to the deployed environment, as it is designed for use only in development.
+The values of DATABASE_URL and SECRET_KEY in the env.py file are identical to their equivalents in the Heroku config vars.
+However, the DEBUG variable is set to 'True' in env.py so that I as the developer can see a detailed description of errors in my code while working.
+For reasons of security, the file is excluded from Git version management, and therefore does not get written to the deployed environment, as it is designed for use only in development.
 A simply piece of code in the settings.py file ensures that the deployed app searches Heroko's Config Vars rather than looking for the absent env.py file:
 ```
 if os.path.isfile('env.py'):
     import env